 The Why of Replacing Air Filters

-- Improve indoor air quality – using a clean air filter will help remove the dirt, pollen particles, dust, and pathogen agents from the air, leaving it much healthier and cleaner.
+Using a clean air filter will help remove the dirt, pollen particles, dust, and pathogen agents from the air, leaving it much healthier and cleaner.
+It will also help to prevent the development of bio-growth, which can make your AC have a musty smell.
 This is crucial for the safety of children or anyone with asthma or allergies.

-- Extend the life of your HVAC system – clogged air filters lead to extensive damage to your HVAC system.
+Clogged air filters lead to extensive damage for your HVAC system.
 The dirt in the filter prevents air from flowing through the unit, which leads to overheating and malfunctioning.
 Replacing your air filters considerably lengthens the span of your system’s life.

-What Type of HVAC Equipment Needs Their Air Filter Changed?
+What Type of HVAC Equipment Needs Their Air Filters Changed?

 You can perform an air filter change on HVAC systems that use hot and cool air to condition temperature.
 There are two types: